CAB-ADMIN/crossingallborders/src/content/volunteer.md

 subtitle: ""
 page_title: "Volunteer"
 permalink: "volunteer/index.html"
-meta_description: "Join Crossing All Borders Ministries as a volunteer—help sort donations, pack supplies, and serve those in need.
+meta_description: "Join Crossing ALL Borders Ministries as a volunteer—help sort donations, pack supplies, and serve those in need.
 All ages and abilities are welcome, including individuals, families, and groups.
 Flexible hours and meaningful opportunities to make a difference in your community."
 hasPhotos: true
 photos: [
   ["volunteers/2174429735423553605.jpg.jpeg", "Picture of Volunteers"],